Hello. I'm Kate. I hail from Yorkshire, studied in Scotland and spent a fair bit of time in France, Germany and London. I currently live in Paris.

 On Teaching

 I love curriculum design and development and believe in teaching rich content and core skills via stimulating themes, high-quality resources and innovative projects.
 For me, a modern curriculum needs to offer ample opportunity for children to practise the 4Cs, to use technology and to consider their place in a global society.
-Schools also have a duty to educate pupils in what it means to be a good human being.
+Moreover, schools have a crucial co-duty with parents to educate pupils in what it means to be a good human being.

 What the pupils think.....